-A minimum of a Grade 4 in Photography or a relevant GCSE Art subject.
-A portfolio of work may be considered where these subjects have not been studied.
+Grade 4 in Photography or a relevant GCSE Art subject.
+If students have not taken a GCSE Art subject, then a portfolio of work will be considered.

 Do you have any questions?

 If there is anything you would still like to know about this course, please don’t hesitate to ask us.